Failed to get assignment from '184.108.40.206:8080': Empty work server assignment

 - if you use little aggressive settings (Folding Power set to Light or Medium), the client will not use all threads

-Lately, the Folding@Home project started to follow official Gromacs recommendations more strictly, which exclude odd numbers greater than or equal to 7 from supported decompositions.
+Lately, the Folding@Home project started to follow official Gromacs recommendations more strictly, which exclude odd prime numbers greater than or equal to 7 from supported decompositions.

 In FAHControl, click on Configure.